>How to Host/Run a Home Poker Tournament: Structure, Blinds, Chips & Payouts | Poker Chip Mania

 Should I allow Rebuys?

-This rule to a tournament is definitely optional and is yours and your players preference.
-If you decide to use Rebuys, make sure everyone knows about them, how they work and everyone agrees to allow them.
-Rebuys are normally allowed only for a certain portion of a tournament.
-For example, up to the first break.
-After the first break they are no longer allowed.
-Rebuys are used if you are knocked out of the tournament, it gives you the ability to get back into the tournament.
-Usually, it is the same buying back in at the same price as the original buy-in and receiving the same amount of chips you started with.
+This rule is optional.
+If you use Rebuys, make sure everyone agrees to them.
+Rebuys are normally allowed only for a certain portion of a tournament (e.g., up to the first break).
+If knocked out, it gives you the ability to get back in, usually for the same price as the original buy-in and receiving the original starting stack.

 Should I allow Add-ons?